approov/quickstart-ionic-advancedhttp/README.md

 > Add Approov SDK error =>  Error: Command failed: approov sdk -getLibrary quickstart-ionic-advancedhttp/demos/cap-angular/node_modules/cordova-plugin-approov-advanced-http/approov-sdk/approov-sdk.aar

-You can face this issue if you have not executed the `approov sdk -list` command before the `npm install` command.
+You can face this issue if you have not executed the `approov api -list` command before the `npm install` command.
 Please execute this command before running the `npm install` command again.

 ```bash